 Install Voice Access (Android)

 Best Text-to-Speech Apps for Android

 So, these were some of the best text-to-speech apps you can try.
 Overall, TTS has come a long way in the last few years and it’s only bound to get better.
-For instance, Google is working a WaveNet, which convert text to speech using AI.
+For instance, Google is working a WaveNet, which converts text to speech using AI.
 In fact, you can check out how WaveNet sounds for yourself below from here.
 Similarly, Amazon is also releasing Amazon Polly’s API to developers to make TTS apps such as Audiobooks Reader.
-If you not sure what Amazon Polly is, well, it’s what Alexa is built on.
+If you are not sure what Amazon Polly is, well, it’s what Alexa is built on.